801PEC/dataset-for-music-recommendation/README.md

 This is a ***Lyrics-based Music Recommendation System***.
 It recommends songs based on the words and content of their lyrics

+Vist the Music_recommendation.ipynb file to see it working!

 I used a data set form Kaggle Data Set
 DataSet Link:-https://www.kaggle.com/datasets/notshrirang/spotify-million-song-dataset/data